 Some analysts suggest that the possibility of a chemical attack would appear far more likely than either the use of nuclear or biological materials, largely due to the easy availability of many of the necessary precursor substances needed to construct chemical weapons.
-Additionally, the rudimentary technical knowledge needed to build a working chemical device is taught in every college level chemistry course in the world.
+Additionally, the rudimentary technical knowledge needed to build a working chemical device is taught in every college-level chemistry course in the world.
 Some chemical agents are odorless and tasteless and are difficult to detect.
 They can have an immediate effect (a few seconds to a few minutes) or a delayed effect (several hours to several days).

 A terrorist would not have to build a complicated chemical release device.
-During favorable weather conditions an already existing chemical plant could be sabotaged or bombed, releasing a toxic cloud to drift into a populated area.
+During favorable weather conditions, an already existing chemical plant could be sabotaged or bombed, releasing a toxic cloud to drift into a populated area.
 The result could be just as dangerous as having placed a smaller chemical device in a more confined space.
-This type of incident would cause the maximum amount of fear, trepidation, and potential panic among the civilian population, and thus achieve a major terrorist objective
+This type of incident would cause the maximum amount of fear, trepidation, and potential panic among the civilian population, and thus achieve a major terrorist objective.
+A water-borne chemical attack, however, is far less likely to successfully affect a large population because the water would greatly dilute the chemical agent.

 Biological.
 Biological weapons are defined as any infectious agent such as a bacteria or virus used to produce illness or death in people, animals, or plants.
 This definition is often expanded to include biologically derived toxins and poisons.
 Biological agents can be dispersed as aerosols or airborne particles.
 Terrorists may use biological agents to contaminate food or water because the agents are extremely difficult to detect.
 The agents are cheap, easy to make, and simple to conceal.
-Even small amounts, if effectively deployed, could cause massive injuries, and overwhelm emergency rooms.
+Even small amounts, if effectively deployed, could cause massive injuries, and overwhelm hospital emergency rooms.
 The production of biological weapons can be carried out virtually anywhere - in simple laboratories, on a farm, or even in a home.

 However, experts say it remains very difficult to transform a deadly virus or bacterium into a weapon that can be effectively dispersed.
 A bomb carrying a biological agent would likely destroy the germ as it explodes.
 Dispersing the agents with aerosols is challenging because biomaterials are often wet and can clog sprayers.
 Most agree that, while a biological attack could be devastating in theory, in reality, the logistical challenges of developing effective agents and then dispersing them makes it less likely a terrorist could carry out a successful widespread assault.
+Similar to a chemical agent, a biological agent would be greatly diluted by water, minimizing the risk of such an attack.

 Radiological.
-A radioactive material is a material made up of unstable atoms that give off excess energy in the form of radiation through the process of radioactive decay.
+Radioactive material is made up of unstable atoms that give off excess energy in the form of radiation through the process of radioactive decay.
 Radiation cannot be detected by human senses.
 Wherever radioactive materials are used, transported, or stored, there is potential for a radiological accident to occur.
-Under extreme circumstances an accident or intentional explosion involving radiological materials can cause very serious problems.
+Under extreme circumstances, an accident or intentional explosion involving radiological materials can cause very serious problems.
 Consequences may include death, severe health risks to the public, damage to the environment, and extraordinary loss of, or damage to, property.
-Some of their most common uses include use:
+Radioactive materials are used: